mrjjwright/NoSQLite/README.md

 	db: nosqlite.connect(sqlite.openDatabaseSync("my_db.sqlite3"))

-Now you are ready to start working with nosqlite
+Now you are ready to start working with nosqlite:

 	db.save("foo", {x: 4, y: 5})

 This creates a table called foo if it doesn't exist with 2 columns, x and y.
-To read these out:
+To read this object out:

-	db.find("foo", {x: 1}, (err, res) ->
+	db.find("foo", {x: 4}, (err, res) ->
 		foo: res
 	)

-You can also save multiple objects in an array
+You can also save multiple objects in an array:

 	db.save("foo", [{x: 1, y: 2}, {x: 3, y: 4}])

-You can find stuff with predicates
+You can find using predicates:

 	db.find("foo", {"x <=": 5}, (err, results) ->
 		puts results.length
 		# prints 3
 	)

-You can add new attributes
+You can add new attributes:

 	foo.z = 6
 	db.save("foo", foo)
 	#adds a column to your db called z

 A common metaphor when I work with SQLite is to insert some records in the db if they don't already exist.
-Of course unique keys can help with this but sometimes they are not available so I added this convenience function
+Of course unique keys can help with this but sometimes they are not available so I added this convenience function:

 	objs: [{x: 5, y: 2}, {x: 17, y: 20}]
 	db.find_or_save("foo", {x: 1}, objs,  (err, results) ->